python/mypy/README.md

 Web site and documentation
 --------------------------

-Documentation and additional information is available at the web site:
+Documentation and additional information are available at the web site:

   http://www.mypy-lang.org/